munificent/craftinginterpreters/book/calls-and-functions.md

 This is one of the reasons we added that FunctionType enum to the compiler.

+## Native Functions

-Our VM is getting more and more powerful.
+Our VM is getting more powerful.
 We've got functions, calls, parameters, returns.
 You can define lots of different functions that can call each other in interesting ways.
 But, ultimately, they can't really *do* anything.
 The only user visible thing a Lox program can do, regardless of its complexity, is print.
-To add more capabilities, we need to expose them to the user...
+To add more capabilities, we need to expose them to the user.

-## Native Functions

-A programming language implementation reaches out and touches the outside world through native functions.
-If you want to be able to write programs that check the time, read user input, or access the file system, we need to add native functions -- functions callable from Lox but implemented in C -- that expose those capabilities.
+A programming language implementation reaches out and touches the material world through native functions.
+If you want to be able to write programs that check the time, read user input, or access the file system, we need to add native functions -- callable from Lox but implemented in C -- that expose those capabilities.

 At the language level, Lox is fairly complete -- it's got closures, classes, inheritance, and other fun stuff.
-The main reason it feels like a toy language is because it has almost no native capabilities.
+One reason it feels like a toy language is because it has almost no native capabilities.
 We could turn it into a real language by adding a long list of them.

 However, grinding through a pile of OS operations isn't actually very